sujith-eag/personal-site/content/docs/c/ds_qp/unit_1_q_a2.md

 * isFull: Check if the stack is full.
 * isEmpty: Check if the stack is empty.

-(Diagram of stack push and pop from the top can be drawn here)
+(Diagram of stack push and pop from the top)

-#### Applications of Stack

-* Function call stack in programming.
-* Undo/Redo functionality in text editors.
-* Backtracking algorithms (e.g., maze solving).
-* Expression evaluation (postfix/prefix/infix conversion).
-* Parentheses matching in compilers.
-* Web browser history navigation.
-* Reversing strings or data structures.
-* Depth-First Search (DFS) in graphs.
-* Parsing nested structures (e.g., XML/JSON).
-* Tower of Hanoi puzzle implementation.

 ____